Need an EPC in Broughton?

 Typically your Assessor is able to get the vast majority of information they require by just going around the property.
 The data entered into the software is based on evidence gathered during the visit.

 Your Assessor must take photographic or obtain documentary information that is required for audit purposes.
 If no evidence is gathered then the Assessor must enter the term “as built” into the software program.
-In this instance the software will use what the property would have been built with based on it’s age.
+In this instance the software will use what the property would have been built with determined by it’s age.

-If you can supply documentary evidence of these kinds of improvements then this can be shown on the EPC and will likely improve the rating of your EPC.
+If you can supply documentary evidence of any of these kinds of improvements then this can be shown on the Certificate and will likely improve the rating of your EPC.

 • Solar Thermal, or Solar PV – An MCS certificate from installer.

-• Sloping ceiling insulation/ floor insulation – receipt from contractor showing thickness installed.
+• Floor insulation/ sloping ceiling insulation – receipt from contractor showing thickness fitted.

-• Loft extensions year it was constructed – completion certificate, dated architectural drawings.
+• Loft extensions year it was built – completion certificate, dated architectural drawings.

 These make the biggest difference